 Tawang is easily the most famous tourist destination in Arunachal, and in fact, in the entire Northeast.
 Yet, most people do not get to know much about the place and visit 4-5 major attractions in and around the Tawang Monastery.
 Now, this monastery is a great place to visit but there is much more than that in Tawang.
 So, here is a quick list of the offbeat things to do in Tawang.
 When I say “offbeat”, I genuinely mean it.
 So, these do not include the likes of War Memorial, Bum La and Madhuri Lake, which are known to you anyway.

 Unusual Things to See and Do in Tawang

 Mukto Village: The Last Papermakers

-It is a small village not known to many but it is home to one of the most unique crafts, that of paper making through traditional means.
+It is a small village not known to many but it is home to one of the most unique crafts, that of papermaking through traditional means.
 They use the barks of a specific plant for this and there is a very unique process that they use.
-This paper is used mostly for writing religious texts at the monasteries.
+This paper is used mostly for writing religious texts at monasteries.
 Even I was not aware of it till the guys at HolidayScout took us there.
 That is why you need to be in touch with a local operator.
+Here’s a detailed post about Mukto paper makers.

 Geshila Peak: A Different Detour